genesiscommunitysuccess/docs/versioned_docs/version-2022.4/05_operations/02_commands/01_server-commands.md

 ## DbMon script

-The DbMonscript enables you to navigate through the database tables from the command line.
+The DbMon script is the Genesis database client, which provides its own command line.
+From here, you can navigate through the database tables in your application.

-Once inside `DbMon`, you can run the command 'help', which shows all the available DbMon commands.
+`DbMon` itself has a `help` command, which shows all the available commands.
 To get help on a specific command, run `help _command_`.

 `DbMon --quietMode` performs database changes without triggering real-time updates in the update queue layer.